logicalclocks/hops-docs/docs/hopsml/hopsML.rst

 In HopsML we offer a rich experiment_ API for data scientists to run their Machine Learning code, whether it be TensorFlow, Keras PyTorch or another framework with a Python API.
 To mention some of features it provides versioning of notebooks and other resources, AutoML algorithms that will find the best hyperparameters for your model and managing TensorBoard.

-Hops uses PySpark to manage resource allocation of CPU, Memory and GPUs, in addition to transparently distribute the python code to run.
-In PySpark, Hops runs a different experiment on each executor – not all of the experiments will finish at the same time.
-Some experiments may finish early, some later.
-And GPUs cannot currently be shared (multiplexed) by concurrent applications.
-Population-based approaches for AutoML, typically proceed in stages or iterations, meaning all experiments wait for other experiments to finish, resulting in idle GPU time.
-That is, GPUs lie idle waiting for other experiments to finish.
+Hops uses PySpark to manage resource allocation of CPU, Memory and GPUs.
+PySpark is also used to transparently distribute the Python code making up the experiment to Executors which executes it.
+Certain hyperparameter optimization algorithms such as random search and grid search are parallelizable by nature, which means that different Executors will run different hyperparameter combinations.
+If a particular Executor sits idle it will be reclaimed by the cluster, which means that GPUs will be optimally used in the cluster.

 .. _pyspark_tf.png: ../_images/pyspark_tf.png